Paynter (horse): Illness and surgery

 After about three days, he seemed to be feeling better; his blood work became normal and his diarrhea cleared up, but he still had low-grade fevers.
 Against the odds, his hoof X-rays came back showing no separation of the laminae, and no rotation or sinking of the coffin bone in any of his feet.
 Although the cryotherapy had not prevented laminitis, it might have kept it from becoming worse.
 On September 21, the casts were removed from his legs.
-The laminitis treatment was successful and his feet were returning to normal, raising hopes that he could race again some day.
+The laminitis treatment was successful and his feet were returning to normal, raising hopes that he could race again someday.

 Paynter developed an increasing fan base as people followed the Zayat family's social media updates, drawing comparisons to the struggle of Barbaro a few years earlier.
 Both Ahmed and Justin Zayat sent out regular tweets and the hashtag #PowerUpPaynter was used to help organize updates to the public.
 Paynter received handmade posters from children and hundreds of get well cards.

-Because fevers and colitis were still a problem, Javsicas performed ultrasound and found a problem area in his colon, thus surgery was required.
+Because fevers and colitis were still a problem, Javsicas performed an ultrasound and found a problem area in his colon, thus surgery was required.
 Paynter was very thin by this time, weighing less than 900 pounds, and surgery was considered high risk.
 On October 2, he was shipped to the University of Pennsylvania School of Veterinary Medicine's New Bolton Center (where Barbaro had also been treated) and saw Dr. Louise Southwood, a veterinary surgeon who specialized in equine intestinal medicine and colitis cases.
 The following morning, Paynter went into surgery and Southwood removed a 15 in growth "full of puss [sic] and bacteria" from his intestines.
-Southwood explained, "we finally got to the bottom of why he was spiking the fever."
+Southwood explained, "We finally got to the bottom of why he was spiking the fever."
 Paynter came out of the surgery well and Zayat tweeted, "Just think about the resilience of this guy."
 Baffert commented, "I can't believe this horse is still alive."
 Nine days later, a press release came out stating that Paynter was "cleared of any lingering symptoms of both [colitis and laminitis]", and expected to fully recover.